openstack/octavia/doc/source/contributor/guides/remote-debugger.rst

 Setup
 =====

-Ensure your OpenStack and IDE environments have the PyDev library installed.
+Ensure your OpenStack and IDE environments have the PyDev or ptvsd library installed.

 If you're using PyCharm, you can find it in */path/to/pycharm/debug-eggs/pycharm-debug.egg* (Python 2) and */path/to/pycharm/debug-eggs/pycharm-debug-py3k.egg* (Python 3).
 Copy that file into your OpenStack host and install the library in your Python path: